 My name is Clarisse Poblete.
-This coming October, I will be graduating from De La Salle University (DLSU) with a Bachelor of Science in Computer Science with Specialization in Software Technology.
+I recently graduated from De La Salle University (DLSU) with a Bachelor of Science in Computer Science with Specialization in Software Technology.

 My interest in computer science can be traced back to my grade school days, when I spent most of my free time coding in HTML and CSS, and deploying websites online.
 However, though I already enjoyed web development before attending DLSU, it was only in college that I fell in love with user experience design, and came to truly respect the art of designing for the user rather than for aesthetics alone.
 In addition to these, later on, through my undergraduate thesis, I also developed a fascination for data science, and of trying to make some sense of the massive amount of unorganized data currently out in the world.

 A few of the languages and technologies I'm comfortable using, along with my relative skill level for each